Azure/ResourceModules/modules/authorization/policy-exemption/README.md

+<h1 style="color: steelblue;">⚠️ Retired ⚠️</h1>

+This module has been retired without a replacement in Azure Verified Modules ([AVM](https://aka.ms/AVM)).

+The source code of this module has been removed from the main branch of this repository.
+If for any reason, you still need to access the CARML version of the module, you can find it [here](https://github.com/Azure/ResourceModules/tree/module-archive/modules/authorization/policy-exemption).

+For more information about this transition, see the notice, [here](https://github.com/Azure/ResourceModules?tab=readme-ov-file#%EF%B8%8F-CARML---AVM-transition-%EF%B8%8F).

 # Policy Exemptions (All scopes) `[Microsoft.Authorization/policyExemptions]`

 This module deploys a Policy Exemption at a Management Group, Subscription or Resource Group scope.